Category: Information Technology

 This document supplements the Accessing Accounts of Deceased or Incapacitated Individuals Policy.
 It describes the steps in requesting and processing access, as well as the roles and responsibilities.

-Owing to the sensitive nature of the request, please submit requests to ubithelp@buffalo.edu.
+Due to the sensitive nature of account access requests, all requests must be submitted by email to: ubithelp@buffalo.edu.
 The email will establish a documentation trail.

 To speed approval of the request, evidence (e.g., a physical legal document such as a notarized will) that the person requesting account access (i.e., requesting party) has either power of attorney or is the executor of the deceased individual’s estate will be required.